New trends in quantum integrability: Recent experiments with ultracold atoms: IV. Experiments with quantum integrability

 The FES has a long history of intensive studies, but its experimental realization in physical systems is very rare.
 Zhang {\em et al.} \cite{Zhang:2022} found that the non-mutual FES depicts the particle-hole symmetry breaking in 1D and 2D interacting Bose gases at a quantum critical point, see Fig.~\ref{fig:FES}.
 In fact, in the vicinity of a quantum critical point, the system is strongly correlated with large characteristic lengths in real space.
 Thus in momentum space, the quasi-momentum cells become decoupled into nearly independent cells in which the densities of holes $ \rho_h(k)$ and particles $ \rho_h(k)$ satisfy the following relation

 where $d_{sp}=1/(2\pi)^D$ is the bare dimensionality of states in the unit cell of phase-space for a $D$-dimensional system.
 This form of particle-hole excitations can be found precisely from the Bethe ansatz equations for the Lieb-Liniger model \cite{Batchelor:2007b}.
 It is obvious that particle-hole symmetry is broken in Eq. (\ref{P-H-B}).
-Consequently, this relation gives rise to the non-mutual FES.
-The physical properties of the system can be calculated through the simple distribution function of ideal particle with a non-mutual FES